 rlwrap for Command Line History and Editing in SQL*Plus and RMAN on Linux

 The rlwrap (readline wrapper) utility provides a command history and editing of keyboard input for any other command.
 This is a really handy addition to SQL*Plus and RMAN on Linux.
 This article explains how to install rlwrap and set it up for SQL*Plus and RMAN.
-Thanks for Lutz Hartmann for reminding me of this utility.
+Thanks to Lutz Hartmann for reminding me of this utility.

 Installation From EPEL